Our history: From RSOL to NARSOL

 In 2006, some of the original signatories became concerned that the problem had worsened and began to circulate a revised document.
-In July 2007, Paul Shannon, a long time peace and social justice educator in the Boston area, published his article entitled It’s Time to Reform Sex Offender Laws: An Urgent Call to Support the Well-being of Children and the Rights of Us All in the online newsletter Counterpunch, and Reform Sex Offender Laws was officially born.
+In July 2007, Paul Shannon, a long time peace and social justice educator in the Boston area, published his article entitled It’s Time to Reform Sex Offender Laws: An Urgent Call to Support the Well-being of Children and the Rights of Us All in the online newsletter Counterpunch, and Reform Sex Offender Laws (RSOL) was officially born.

-In 2016, RSOL changed its name to the National Association for Rational Sexual Offense Laws (NARSOL).
-NARSOL remains an incorporated organization with a 501(c)(4) IRS designation and continues to grow in its membership and influence.
-NARSOL has adopted a set of Bylaws, a statement of vision, mission, and goals, a set of key assertions, and has an elected board of directors as well as several working committees which move along its established agenda.
-NARSOL’s national conference continues to expand its influence with each additional year.
-It has affiliate organizations in a growing number of states.
-Lobbying and litigation by these affiliates has proven extremely effective in several states, while lobbying at the national level remains an important goal.
+RSOL, Inc. existed as an incorporated organization, and continued to grow in its influence.
+RSOL adopted a set of bylaws, a statement of vision, mission, and goals, a set of key assertions, and elected a board of directors as well as several working committees which move along its established agenda.
+RSOL’s national conferences continued to expand their influence with each additional year.
+And now there are affiliate organizations in an increasing number of states.
+Lobbying and litigation by these affiliates has proven extremely effective, while lobbying at the national, congressional level remains an important goal.